MarkMcCulloh/vscode-projen/README.md

 - Commands
   - Run projen
   - Run tasks
+  - Generate new project
+  - Generate new project from external type
 - Task List
   - Run tasks with a click
   - List steps